gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </video>
   <figcaption>
     <strong>Figure 3: </strong>
-    Iterated vertex contraction &mdash; Each turn we select a vertex to change color and then apply a vertex contraction to it.
+    Iterated vertex contraction -- Each turn we select a vertex to change color and then apply a vertex contraction to it.
   </figcaption>
 </figure>